-You Have Got to Be Kidding Me, Bookseller Tells California
+California Autograph Hurdles Raise Alarm at Bookstores

-SAN FRANCISCO (CN) – A new California law intended to crack down on fake celebrity autographs has placed unconstitutional restrictions on the sale of signed books, a bookstore owner claims in Federal Court.
+SAN FRANCISCO (CN) – A new California law intended to crack down on fake celebrity autographs has placed unconstitutional restrictions on the sale of signed books, a bookstore owner claims in a federal complaint.

 Book Passage, a Bay Area bookseller with three outlets, and its owner Bill Petrocelli sued California Attorney General Xavier Becerra on Thursday, claiming the state’s onerous requirements for selling signed collectibles make it harder for bookstores to host author events and sell autographed books.